Polaris Ranger 900XP Brake Pads Change

 Watch the video above and follow the steps below to learn how to change the front brake pads on a Polaris Ranger 900 side by side.

 Tools and Parts - Polaris Ranger 900XP Front Brake Pad Change

 Step 1.
 Lift the Ranger up on jack stands and remove the front wheels.

-PRO TIP: The Polaris Ranger 900XP weighs in at about 1,400 pounds, so don't trust a jack alone to hold it up while you work on it.
-If you don't already own a sturdy set of jack stands, we recommend getting them before working on your UTV.
+NOTE: The Polaris Ranger 900XP weighs in at about 1,400 pounds, so don't trust a jack alone to hold it up while you work on it.
+If you don't already own a sturdy set of jack stands, get them before working on your UTV.

 Step 2.
-Unscrew the 5mm brake pad adjustment screw.
-You can either leave it backed most of the way out or remove it completely.
+Unscrew the 5mm brake pad adjustment screw and either leave it backed most of the way out or remove it completely.

 Step 3.
 Remove the two 15mm caliper mount bolts, and pull the caliper assembly up and off the brake rotor.